 Infestation performed impressively on the charts for a band that had been out of the loop for so many years, debuting at #30 on Billboard and reportedly racking up sales of 14,000 copies in its first week of release.
 However, it still didn't signal the full-time comeback that many longtime Ratt fans had hoped for.
 By the time the band had finished touring to support the album in late 2010, tensions between the members had apparently reared their ugly heads again, causing them to announce that they were going on "hiatus for a while," according to Stephen Pearcy.

 In early 2014 Stephen Pearcy announced that he had left Ratt once again, this time for good.
 He cited the "constant turmoil" and "unresolved business" between band members as the reasons for his departure.
-Pearcy resumed touring as a solo artist and began preparing a new solo album entitled Smash, which has yet to see the light of day as of this writing.
-He has been quoted as saying that "the door is shut" for another reunion with Ratt, and that "there will probably never be another Ratt album."
+Pearcy resumed touring as a solo artist and began preparing a new solo album entitled Smash.
+He was quoted as saying that "the door is shut" for another reunion with Ratt, and that "there will probably never be another Ratt album."

 NOW it gets weird....

-In late 2015, Bobby Blotzer suddenly re-branded his "Ratt Experience" tribute band and began playing gigs with them using the actual Ratt name.
-This "new" Ratt - which includes vocalist Josh Alan, guitarists Doc Ellis and Nicholas "Blaze" Baum, and bassist Robbie Crane - also announced extensive dates for a so-called "Re-Invasion Tour" in 2016.
-This led to an immediate lawsuit from guitarist Warren DeMartini, who shares the copyright to the band's name with Blotzer and did not give him permission to use it for his new band.
-Blotzer maintains that if the original Ratt members no longer want to tour together, he has every right to "take control" of their legacy and keep the band's name and music alive.
-Time will tell if Blotzer's "new" Ratt ever gets off the ground or if the band's name will eventually become mired in legal limbo.
+In late 2015, Bobby Blotzer re-branded his "Ratt Experience" tribute band and began using the actual Ratt name.
+This "new" Ratt - which included vocalist Josh Alan, guitarists Doc Ellis and Nicholas "Blaze" Baum, and bassist Robbie Crane - then announced extensive dates for a so-called "Re-Invasion Tour" in 2016.
+This led to an immediate legal challenge from guitarist Warren DeMartini, who shares the copyright to the band's name with Blotzer and did not give him permission to use it for his new band.
+Blotzer maintained that if the original Ratt members no longer want to tour together, he has every right to "take control" of their legacy and keep the band's name and music alive.

-Just to confuse the issue even further, former bassist Juan Croucier has also recently been seen out on the road performing as a solo act, billing himself as "the other voice of Ratt," while vocalist Stephen Pearcy constantly plays solo gigs as well.
-So it could be entirely possible to see three different versions of Ratt playing in the same town on the same night!
+Just to confuse the issue even further, former bassist Juan Croucier also hit the road as a solo act in 2015, billing himself as "The Other Voice of Ratt," while vocalist Stephen Pearcy was constantly playing solo gigs on his own as well.
+So for a while, it might have been possible to see three different versions of Ratt playing gigs in the same area on the same night!